Kanishk-Srivastava/TweeBot/README.md

 - When a user mentions the bot and uses the #helloworld hashtag, the bot likes the tweet, retweets and follows the user.
     - This is done using the functions available in Tweepy.
 - When a user mentions and uses the #weatherupdate hashtag, the bot will like, retweet and follow the user if not followed already and tweet a weather update.
 Each weather status has an emoticon assigned to it.
-- When a user mentions and uses the #newsupdate hashtag, the bot will like, retweet and follow the user if not followed already and post the 8-12 top live news.
+- When a user mentions and uses the #newsupdate hashtag, the bot will like, retweet and follow the user if not followed already and tweet the 8-12 top live news each in a separate tweet.
     - This is done using the `newsapi.org` API and HTTP requests.
 The website has various sources from which user can scrape the top live news.
-- When a user mentions and uses the #covidupdate hashtag, the bot updates the COVID-19 stats of India.
+- When a user mentions and uses the #covidupdate hashtag, the bot tweets the COVID-19 stats of India.
     - This is done by scraping the information from `https://www.worldometers.info/coronavirus/country/india/`.
 ## Contributing